Lucien-Samir Oulahbib: Early life

 Lucien-Samir Oulahbib was born in 1956 in northern Algeria into a Berber Christian family.
-In 1956, a family with a newborn child emigrated to France and in 1969 reintegrated French citizenship.
+In 1956, his family with a newborn child emigrated to France at the time of the Algerian War.
+In 1969 they were reintegrated for French citizenship.
 His father was the head of a construction company, and his mother was a kindergarten teacher.

-Lucien is a supporter of the Berber movement defends Berber cultural roots against Arab dominance and many of his works are devoted to this topic.
+Oulahbib is a supporter of the Berber movement, which defends Berber cultural roots against Arab dominance.
+Many of his works are devoted to this topic.

 Education

 L.-S. Oulahbib holds a master's degree in sociology and economics from the Paris Nanterre University (1984) under the direction of Jean Baudrillard; M.A.S.
 (1985) under the direction of Jean Baechler (Paris IV Sorbonne), François Bourricaud (Paris IV) and Alain Besançon (EHESS).

-PhD in historical sociology (Paris IV Sorbonne, 1997): "Murderers of Man: contemporary nihilism in France" under the direction of professor Jean Baechler.
+PhD in historical sociology (Paris IV Sorbonne, 1997): "Murderers of Man: contemporary nihilism in France", under the direction of professor Jean Baechler.
 Habilitation to conduct research in political science (Lyon III, 2007): “Evaluation of the form of politics in the democratic era", under the direction of professor Jean Paul Joubert.

 Career

-Oulahbib was a host at the free radio Canal 75 and was a reporter, an editor of Magazine Sans Nom, Citizen K, Technikart, and worked as a freelance journalist for Esprit Critique, Dogma, Marianne and Tumulte.
+Oulahbib was a host at the free radio Canal 75 and was a reporter, an editor of Magazine Sans Nom, Citizen K, Technikart.
+He also worked as a freelance journalist for Esprit Critique, Dogma, Marianne and Tumulte.

 Since 2000 he teaches political science, sociology, moral and political philosophy, geopolitics, international relations, communication, media and public opinion analysis at the Jean Moulin University Lyon 3.
 Lucien Oulahbib's research interests have a wide range from sociology and political philosophy to theology and nihilism.

-He devotes much attention to the analysis of the philosophy of French nihilism: Bataille, Blanchot, Foucault, Derrida, Deleuze, Lyotard, Baudrillard, Bourdieu which he calls "anti-rational nihilism" for their desire to prevent an understanding of the world.
+He devotes much attention to the analysis of the philosophy of French nihilists: Bataille, Blanchot, Foucault, Derrida, Deleuze, Lyotard, Baudrillard, and Bourdieu.
+He calls their work "anti-rational nihilism", saying that they desire to prevent an understanding of the world.

-He was influenced by a French thinker Jean Baudrillard, who was his scientific supervisor and later became a close friend.
-Lucien believes that the book The Consumer Society by Baudrillard is one of the groundbreaking works which is relevant even today.
-Since 2020, Oulahbib has been teaching Reading workshops: "The consumer society of Jean Baudrillard" at the Le Collège Supérieur (Lyon).
+He was influenced by French thinker Jean Baudrillard, who was his scientific supervisor in graduate school and later became a close friend.
+Oulahbib believes that Baudrillard's book, The Consumer Society (1970 in French, 1998 in English), is a groundbreaking work that is still relevant.
+Since 2020, Oulahbib has been teaching Reading workshops: "The consumer society of Jean Baudrillard" at Le Collège Supérieur (Lyon).